-· Create a report as a pdf file and submit it as an email attachment.

-· Send an e-mail to report@iu.a.u-tokyo.ac.jp.

-\cdot Make sure to write the affiliation, student number and name at the beginning of the report.
+- Create a report as a pdf file and submit it to ITC-LMS. - When you cannot submit your report to ITC-LMS with some issues, send the report to report@iu.a.u-tokyo.ac.jp - Make sure to write the affiliation, student number, and name at the beginning of the report.

-· The deadline for submission is May 10^{th} .
+• The deadline for submission is May 1st.